bem22/CV/cv.md

 <!--What I love-->
 Hobbies
 -------
 >In my free time I like to find better ways to solve trivial problems, by soldering, programming or simply reading articles or following tutorials.
-I also like to play basketball and ride a bicycle.
+I am also interested in 3D printing and quadcopters.
 <!--Body End -->